TGDivy/TGDivy/README.md

 ## 💬🌞

-> Presents are made for the pleasure of who gives them, not the merits of who receives them. ~ Carlos Ruiz Zafon
+> When you are talented you do it whatever it is until your fingers bleed or your eyes are ready to fall out of your head. ~ Stephen King

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )